kyma-incubator/examples/personservice/README.md

 ### Deploy your Lambda Function

-To deploy your Lambda you need to go to your "personservice" Kyma environment.
+To deploy your Lambda you need to go to your "personservice" Kyma namespace.
 Click on Lambdas and create a new one.
-Fill all the fields shown in the below screenshots and then save:
+Fill all the fields as shown in the below screenshots and then save:

 ![Lambda Creation Screenshot](images/lambda1.png)